HMiesbauer/grab_popcorn/README.md

-# Overview</br>
+## Overview</br>
-* Project delving into what external factors influence movie popularity by Ashley Nguyen and Holly Miesbauer </br>
+* Project diving into what external factors influence movie popularity by Ashley Nguyen and Holly Miesbauer </br>

 # Goals
 * What influences a movies popularity?